gauthamvasan/gauthamvasan.github.io/index.md

     </div>
 </div>

 I'm a PhD candidate in Statistical Machine Learning at the University of Alberta.
-I work under the supervision of [Rupam Mahmood][5] as a part of the Reinforcement Learning and Artificial Intelligence ([RLAI](RLAI)) Group.
+I work under the supervision of [Rupam Mahmood][5] with the Reinforcement Learning and Artificial Intelligence ([RLAI](RLAI)) Group.

-Previously, I was a Machine Learning Researcher at [Kindred Systems Inc][3].
-As a part of the AI Research Team in Toronto, I developed Deep Reinforcement Learning techniques to improve the product's ([SORT](SORT)) overall throughput at e-commerce fulfillment centres like [Gap Inc](GAP), etc. I was also responsible for the design, implementation and evaluation of learning algorithms and robot infrastructure as a part of the research and publication efforts at Kindred (e.g., [SenseAct](SenseAct)).
+Previously, I was a Machine Learning Researcher at [Kindred Systems Inc][3] working with [James Bergstra][12], [Dmytro Korenkevych][13] and [Rupam Mahmood][5].
+As a member of the AI Research Team in Toronto, I developed Deep Reinforcement Learning techniques to improve the product's ([SORT](SORT)) overall throughput at e-commerce fulfillment centres like [Gap Inc](GAP), etc. I was also responsible for the design, implementation and evaluation of learning algorithms and robot infrastructure as a part of the research and publication efforts at Kindred (e.g., [SenseAct](SenseAct)).

 I graudated with an M.Sc (Thesis) in Computing Science from the University of Alberta in 2017.
-I worked under the supervision of [Patrick M. Pilarski][4] as a part of the [BLINC](BLINC) and [RLAI](RLAI) labs.
-As a part of my masters, I mostly worked with rehabilitative and assistive robots.
+I worked under the supervision of [Patrick M. Pilarski][4] with the [BLINC](BLINC) and [RLAI](RLAI) labs.
+During my masters, I mostly worked with rehabilitative and assistive robots.
 My thesis research was on _‟Teaching a Powered Prosthetic Arm with an Intact Arm Using Reinforcement Learning”_.
 We used ideas from _Learning from Demonstration, Actor-Critic Reinforcement Learning_ and explored the possibilities for synergistic, context-aware control of a prosthetic arm.
 This work won the _2017 M.Sc.
 Outstanding Thesis Award in Computing Science_.

 In a past life, I studied _Instrumentation and Control Engineering_ at the National Institute of Technology (NIT), Tiruchirappalli.
 Under the guidance of [G. Saravana Ilango][11], my team devised control strategies for an autonomous robotic vacuum cleaner for solar panels which garnered accolades at the Texas Instruments Innovation Challenge (2014).
 In addition, I evaluated methods for model predictive control, real-time trajectory generation and motion planning for quadcopters while working with [K. Madhava Krishna][9] and [V. Sankaranarayanan][8].